-One of the properties that we turned around caught the attention of the Wall Street Journal that ran a two page story on the property and the operations as a National Model of Urban Development and Success.
+One of the properties that we turned around caught the attention of the Wall Street Journal that ran a two-page story on the property and the operations as a National Model of Urban Development and Success.

-Turned around a two (2) million square feet twelve building office and mixed use complex with an occupancy rate of 30% with a negative annual cash flow of $2 million dollars into a market leader increasing the occupancy rate to 98.5% and the net annual operating income by $7.5 million dollars.
-Reduced and streamlined the operating and utility cost by over 40% saving over $800,000.00 per year to correlate with the investment philosophy and new marketing strategy.
+Turned around a two (2) million square feet twelve building office and mixed-use complex with an occupancy rate of 30% with a negative annual cash flow of $2 million dollars into a market leader increasing the occupancy rate to 98.5% and the net annual operating income by $7.5 million dollars.
+Reduced and streamlined the operating and utility cost by over 40%, saving over $800,000.00 per year to correlate with the investment philosophy and new marketing strategy.

-Brought back to life a 13 story office building situated in troublesome no-man’s land between two different markets.
+Brought back to life a 13-story office building situated in troublesome no-man’s land between two different markets.
 Orchestrated a community wide effort that created a new market image resulting in the partnership area increasing leasing by 51% average and maintaining client’s property in the high 90% occupancy range allowing for the owner to take out $19.8 million dollars by refinancing.

 Working with a portfolio of over ten (10) million square feet of a variety of commercial property types and uses and over 900 different tenants, averaged a 94% lease renewal rate with a 97.5% lease retention rate with the average rental rates at or above market, tenant improvements, concessions offered and operating costs below market comparable.

-Created, designed and implemented a new marketing plan that reposition a property to compete within the market that led to the leasing of an additional 1.4 million square feet resulting in an occupancy rate of over 98%.
+Created, designed and implemented a new marketing plan that repositioned a property to compete within the market that led to the leasing of an additional 1.4 million square feet resulting in an occupancy rate of over 98%.

-Reposition within the market a 450,000 sq. ft. mixed use property resulting in a $9 million dollar net profit from a property considered as a loss by the developer from previous third party mismanagement.
+Reposition within the market a 450,000 sq. ft. mixed use property resulting in a $9 million dollar net profit from a property considered as a loss by the developer from previous third-party mismanagement.

-Deployed and executed an analytical and intuitive approach recapturing an appreciable amount of money from lease related obligations of over $6.75 million of lost, disputed or written off billings by way of lease analysis and negotiations.
+Deployed and executed an analytical and intuitive approach recapturing an appreciable amount of money from lease related obligations of over $6.75 million in lost, disputed or written off billings by way of lease analysis and negotiations.

 Created and formed a Due Diligence analysis service that provided for a thorough review of a property in terms of its physical condition, marketability, operational and lease review as seen through the eyes of a landlord and ownership.
 Achieved at just one location the dissolution of over $90 thousand dollars of accrued and highly contested operational charges to a facility by creating an operational scenario where the backup information was lost and not available.